|

 Calabrese's Italian is also accessible to those who use that language primarily

 for research, while Borras' French text may be termed positively graceful.
-Because of the relative brevity of

 modern penal canon law, and notwithstanding the practical importance of the